Diversity mitigates polarization and consensus in opinion dynamics: Ott-Antonsen (OA) analysis

 After contour integration with respect to $\omega$ and closing the contour in the lower half plane in $\omega$ space,

 Taking $z_i(t)=\alpha_i(-i\gamma, t)$, Eq.~\eqref{eq:eq14} reduces to

 where,

 Since $K_{ij}$ can attain both positive and negative values, the system can be divided into two sub-populations: one with positive interactions and the other with negative interactions.
+This is in contrast with the analysis done by Hong and Strogatz ~\cite{hong2011} where the order parameter is expressed in terms of proportions of attractive ($p$) and repulsive ($1-p$) connections since in their model these proportions were same for all oscillators and hence the system can be reduced to a single set of equations (independent of $i$).
+However, in our case the fractions of attractive ($K_{ij}> 0$) and repulsive ($K_{ij}<0$) connections are different for different agents, therefore we use the ensemble formalism~\cite{barlev2011} that gives us local order parameters ($Z_i$, $W_i$) which in turn can be used to determine the global dynamics of the system ($R$, $S$).
 Let ${z}_i^p$ and ${z}_i^n$ represent the complex order parameters for the attractively and repulsively connected sub-population respectively.
 Therefore, Eq.~\eqref{eq:eq17} and Eq.~\eqref{eq:eq18} can be rewritten as:

 and where,

 The complex order parameter for the $i^{th}$ unit in the system,

 Also,